nkdram/CustomSitecoreContentHubConnector/README.md

 # Custom Sitecore ContentHub Connector

-It is a customized version of Sitecore CMP connector
+To try out this custom connector - you must first install Sitecore Connect™ for Sitecore CMP